seekayel/geo/README.md

 # geo

 Will tell you about where you are.
+Just ask.